Overview

 In rare cases, hiccups that last longer than 48 hours can be due to a medical condition or a medicine you're taking.

-See a GP if your hiccups:
+See a GP if :

-- last longer than 48 hours
+- hiccups last longer than 48 hours

-Treatment from a GP
+Treatment for hiccups from a GP

-The GP will want to find out if your hiccups are caused by a health condition or medicine you're taking.
-Treating the condition or changing your medicine should stop your hiccups.
+A GP will want to find out if your hiccups are caused by a health condition or medicine you're taking.

-If there's no obvious cause, they might be able to prescribe medicine called chlorpromazine to treat your hiccups.
+If there's no obvious cause, they might be able to prescribe a medicine called chlorpromazine to treat your hiccups.
 This does not work for everyone.